If you’re considering learning Machine Learning (ML), read these top 4 reasons NOT to learn machine learning.

 - One day, data literacy will be a fundamental requirement for all knowledge workers.
 If you want to work in the tech industry, then expect to be required to at least know how ML works, period.

-4 Reasons Machine Learning Is Not For You
+Top 4 Reasons NOT to Learn Machine Learning

 1. It takes a really long time to get good at machine learning